softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 export default TastingNoteEditor;
 ```

 Here we are creating a shell modal component to house our editor in.
 Since we want the `TastingNotes` component to control whether the modal is open or closed, we'll have the parent component pass in props so that they can tell `TastingNoteEditor` when it's appropriate to show or hide itself.
+We also added a prop named `id` which we will use later.
+It will help us when we need to edit an existing note.

 ### Hookup the Modal